This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Planning a trip to Cape Town?
 Cape Town has a cosmopolitan edge, incredible beaches, and phenomenal food and wine.
 Not to mention a culture steeped in history, and nearly-perfect weather.
 This 4 day Cape Town itinerary will cover the city’s natural beauty, immerse you in the region’s food and wine scene, and allow you to get a sense for Cape Town’s history.
 If you have 4 days in Cape Town and are trying to decide how to spend your time in this town, this guide is for you!

-Cape Town is also the perfect jumping-off point if you want to continue on to a safari!
+Cape Town is also the perfect jumping-off point if you want to continue on to a safari in South Africa!
 I did a TON of research before my trip, and here’s the lowdown on the perfect Cape Town itinerary.

 Before you go to Cape Town…

 There are a few specific things you should pack for going to South Africa.